Academic competitive debate is transformative. Why?

 Their research departments have found:

-- 3 years of consistent findings that show debaters vs. non-debaters have 12-14% annual increase in reading comprehension, after controlling for race, income, and previous academic success
+- 3 years of consistent findings that show debaters vs. non-debaters have 12-14% annual increase in MCA reading scores, after controlling for race, income, and previous academic success

-- 58% of students of color who’ve done debate took either one or multiple advanced courses (AP or IB) compared to 39% of MPS peers
+- 58% of students of color who have done debate took either one or multiple advanced courses (AP or IB) compared to 39% of MPS peers

 Benefits to School Districts